glitchwrks/ehbasic_r6501/README.md

 high level instructions from similar BASICs.
 ```

-### Copyright
+### Copyright and Licensing

-From the original source on which this work is based:
+From the original EhBASIC source on which this work is based:

 ```
 EhBASIC is free but not copyright free.
 For non commercial use there is only one